jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 At this point, I need to make something clear.
 Understanding something is not the same thing as condoning it.
 However, if you don't take the time to understand why a person believes what they believe, you'll never understand or be able to predict their actions, which means there will be a lot more problems.

 Ironically, appoaching what you don't understand with hate will lead to outcomes with are effectively the same as condoning heinous behavior.
 Remember, people are defensive and reactive.
 You hating them will lead to them hating you and possible taking hateful actions to express those feelings.
-At some point, someone has to break the cycle of reactivity if they want any hope of turning things around.&nbsp;
+At some point, someone has to break the cycle of reactivity if they want any hope of turning things around.

 ## 3) You can disagree without being disrespectful